-Tre Treating Physician's/Mental Health Professional's Assurances: INITIAL 1 This student is experiencing a serious illness or medical emergency.
+Tre eating Physician's/Mental Health Professional's Assurances: Circl e one INITIAL 1 This student is experiencing a serious illness or medical emergency.
 YES NO 2 This student can/cannot participate in instruction , regardless of setting , even with accommodations, during the remaining test window.
 CAN CANNOT 3 This student can/cannot participate in assessment , even with accommodations , during the remaining test window.
 CAN CANNOT

-Physician/Mental Health Professional's Name (print)
+Physician/Mental Health Professional's Name (print) S